fdymendo/learning_design_patterns/README.md

 The prototype pattern is particularly useful when creating objects that are similar to each other, but not identical.
 By using the prototype pattern, you can create a set of objects that share common properties and methods, but also have unique features that distinguish them from each other.
 This can help to reduce code duplication and make your code more efficient and maintainable.

-## Adapter

-The Adapter pattern is a software design pattern that allows two incompatible interfaces to work together by creating a "wrapper" object that converts the interface of one object so that it matches the interface of the other object.
-The adapter acts as a bridge between two incompatible interfaces, allowing them to communicate and work together.

-The Adapter pattern is often used when you have an existing class or component that cannot be easily modified or integrated into your system because its interface does not match the interface of other components in your system.
-By using an adapter, you can avoid modifying the existing code and instead create a new class that "adapts" the incompatible interface to a compatible one.

 ## Singleton

 The Singleton pattern is a software design pattern that restricts the instantiation of a class to a single instance and ensures that the instance can be easily accessed globally throughout the application.
 In other words, the Singleton pattern allows us to create a class with only one object or instance that can be shared and used by multiple parts of the program.